-Consumer Disclosure
+Consumer Disclosure.
 The 10/06 Guidance addressed some of the commenters' consumer protection concerns.
 Lenders are to provide full disclosure in plain language.
-Lenders were already required to give consumers considering adjustable rate mortgages an information booklet published by the Federal Reserve.6 The 10/06 Guidance now requires that consumers considering other nontraditional mortgages be given similar information including examples of payment comparisons.
-As of the end of 2006, the
+Lenders were already required to give consumers considering adjustable rate mortgages an information booklet published by the Federal Reserve.

-4 "Interagency Guidance on Nontraditional Mortgage Product Risks," Federal Register, vol. 71, Oct.
-4, 2006, p.
+&lt;sup>7 "Interagency Guidance on Nontraditional Mortgage Product Risks," Federal Register, vol. 71, October 4, 2006, p.
 58613.

-5 The doctrine of suitability would impose a duty on lenders to ensure that a chosen mortgage product was suitable to the borrower's financial circumstances and goals.
+&lt;sup>8 The doctrine of suitability would impose a duty on lenders to ensure that a chosen mortgage product was suitable to the borrower's financial circumstances and goals.

-6 The Federal Reserve publishes the Consumer Handbook for Adjustable Rate Mortgages (CHARM Booklets).
-Regulation Z requires that consumers be given CHARM booklets in the shopping phase if they ask for, or are offered, adjustable rate mortgages.
+&lt;sup>9 The Federal Reserve publishes the Consumer Handbook for Adjustable Rate Mortgages (CHARM Booklets).
+Regulation Z requires that consumers be given CHARM booklets in (continued...)